Building a fusion-based quantum computer using teleported gates: Fusion networks for foliated surface code based on 4-qubit ancillary states.

 Now we move to description of the syndrome graph for the ten-qubit FTFN.
 Here, we also use equivalence between the initial FBQC FTFN and MBQC model that is based on cluster state produced from the initial FTFN by connecting fusing pairs by edges.
 The qubits are divided into primal and dual sets in an alternating order, i.e. no primal qubit has a primal neighbour.
 This cluster state can be obtained from the Raussendorf lattice by substituting all the qubits corresponding to horizontal faces of cubic lattices $Q$ and $Q^*$ by cycles of length $8$, see Fig.~\ref{fig:10q_syndrome_cell}.
 We construct a lattice $L$ by associating each primal qubit with a face and each dual qubit with an edge of $L$.
 Unlike the graph $Q$ here we have two kinds of cells.
 The first one is produced by ``slicing`` corners of the initial cubic cell and dividing its horizontal faces into four parts.
 The second type of cells corresponds to the inserted $8$-cycles, see Fig.~\ref{fig:10q_syndrome_cell}.
 The cluster state corresponding to the ten-qubit FTFN is self dual, therefore graph $L^*$ has the same structure as $L$.
 Also, each cell of these lattices corresponds to a vertex of the syndrome graph of the ten-qubit FTFN.
 Thus, $L$ and $L^*$ are two components of the syndrome graph.
 In Fig.~\ref{fig:10q_syndrome_graph} we can see the part of its structure with a unit cell highlighted.

 The construction of the syndrome graph of the four-qubit FTFN can be accomplished by modification of the cells of graphs $L$ and $L^*$ that is defined above for the ten-qubit FTFN.
 Let us concentrate on $L$.
 We obtain different results after modification of cells corresponding to $v_1\in V_1(G)$ and $v_2\in V_2(G)$, because $v_1$ connects with the fusion structures implementing the previous round of the stabilizer measurements and $v_2$ does not.
 Finally, we have three types of cells.
 The first one with four faces as a border corresponds to the cyclization scheme and is inherited from graph $L$ without modifications.
 Each one from the other two types is produced from the cell with sliced corners of $L$ by dividing the side faces into four parts.
 Therefore, these cells have $28$ faces and correspond to the vertices from either $V_1(G)$ or $V_2(G)$, see Fig.~\ref{fig:4q_syndrome_cell}.
+Let us call them $V_1$-type and $V_2$-type cells.
+The three faces of the divided side face connect one $V_1$-type cell and one $V_2$-type cell located in the same layer.
+The fourth face of the side face's division connects a $V_1$-type cell with a $V_2$-type cell from the previous round of stabilizer measurements.
 The structure of the syndrome graph with highlighted unit cell is shown in Fig.~\ref{fig:4q_syndrome_graph}.
+The rectangular blocks depict vertices of the syndrome graph.
+The green blocks correspond to the inherited $4$-faces cells.
+The orange and purple blocks correspond to $V_1$-type and $V_2$-type cells, respectively.
+One can see the triple edges connecting the orange and purple blocks within one layer and singular edges connecting the orange and purple blocks from neighboring layers.
+These edges correspond to the division of the side face of the sliced cell.